istio/istio.io/content/en/blog/2023/egress-sni/index.md

 Verify the gateway pod is up and running in the `istio-egress` namespace and then apply the following YAML to configure the gateway routing:

 {{< text yaml >}}
-# Define a new listener that enforces Istio mTLS on inbound connections.
+# Define a new listener that enforces Istio mTLS on inbound connections
 # This is where sidecar will route the application traffic, wrapped into
-# Istio mTLS.
+# Istio mTLS
 apiVersion: networking.istio.io/v1alpha3
 kind: Gateway
 metadata: